-Winter has officially arrived across portions of Canada and we are seeing, and expect to continue seeing a higher than normal volume of claims being reported in Ontario, Quebec, New Brunswick and Nova Scotia.
+High winds across Ontario yesterday have resulted in a higher than normal volume of claims being reported in Ontario.
 We are working diligently to ensure all customers' claims are addressed as quickly as possible, but please be aware there may be longer wait times than usual when reporting new claims.
 You may also speak with your broker to report a claim, who can begin the process on your behalf.

 Thank you for your patience.